Beat’em All – PC, X360, PS3 – 2008 (Canceled)

 Communicate and exchange on our respective constraints with my environment artist.

-Highlander is a 3D beat’ em all game from the famous cinema franchise, developed by Widescreen Games for Eidos.
+Highlander is a 3D beat’ em up game from the famous movie franchise, developed by Widescreen Games for Eidos.
 The game runs on Unreal Engine 3.

 Due to the financial difficulties of Eidos, it was cancelled in 2008, in a state close to completion.

 I was a level designer / builder on this game, in charge of the tutorial and two full levels that took place in Pompei.